 Tilos is an island people rarely visit just once.
 Many of our clients have been returning to this enigmatic island for 30 years or more.
 Like many Greek islands, Tilos has friendly, welcoming locals, delicious Greek food, and crystal-clear turquoise waters lapping at its beaches.
 But Tilos has something extra, too.

 With a network of underground springs, Tilos is a physically green island compared to the neighbouring barren islands of Symi and Halki, which need water transported in.
-This has encouraged an impressive biodiversity with c.650 plant species found on the island, including a number of rare orchids.
+This has encouraged an impressive biodiversity, especially in spring when nature flourishes, with c.650 plant species found on the island, including a number of rare orchids.

 Since Tassos Aliferis, a committed environmentalist, banned hunting, it’s also become a haven for rare and endangered birds, and a popular stopping point for migratory birds.